AdobeDocs/creative-cloud-enterprise-learn.en/help/express/text-to-template.md

 ---
 # How to use Text-to-template Gen AI

 Learn how to generate editable templates for social posts, posters, flyers, and cards from a text description within seconds.
+You can edit the design, change fonts, and brand the project further before downloading or sharing.

 >[!VIDEO](https://video.tv.adobe.com/v/3427022?quality=12&learn=on&hidetitle=true)